David Angell

 David Lawrence Angell (April 10, 1946 – September 11, 2001) was an American screenwriter and television producer, known for his work in sitcoms.
 He won multiple Emmy Awards as a Cheers writer and as the creator and executive producer of the sitcoms Wings and Frasier with Peter Casey and David Lee.
 Heading home from their vacation on Cape Cod, Angell and his wife, Lynn, were killed aboard American Airlines Flight 11, the first plane to hit the World Trade Center during the September 11 attacks.

 Early life

 Angell was born in Providence, Rhode Island, to Henry and Mae (née Cooney) Angell.
 He received a bachelor's degree in English literature from Providence College.
 He married Lynn Edwards on August 14, 1971.
 Soon after Angell entered the U.S. Army upon graduation and served at the Pentagon until 1972.
 He then moved to Boston and worked as a methods analyst at an engineering company and later at an insurance firm in Rhode Island.
-His brother, the Most Rev. Kenneth Angell, was a Roman Catholic prelate and Bishop of Burlington, Vermont.
+His brother, Kenneth Angell, was a Roman Catholic prelate and Bishop of Burlington, Vermont.